-The permit is issued at the Phuentsholing as well as Paro immigration office.
+The permit is issued at the Phuentsholing as well as the Paro immigration office.

 Booking your Flights for Bhutan Budget Trip

-For your Bhutan budget trip, try booking from any one of the following portals.
+For your Bhutan budget trip, try booking from any one of the following portals to book flights.
 The discounts are good and so are the deals.

 The following items are a ‘must have’ for your Bhutan budget trip.

 The first thing to do after entering Bhutan is to get a permit from the immigration office.
-The whole procedure takes around an hour with the help of a local agent and can take upto 2 -3 hours without an agent.
+The whole procedure takes around an hour with the help of a local agent, and up to 2 -3 hours without an agent.

-A solo traveler, or a group of travelers less than 4 need to give in writing that they will be solely responsible for any accident.
+A solo traveller, or a group of travellers less than 4 need to give in writing that they will be solely responsible for any accident.

 National Museum of Bhutan